jureperos/cli_image_tool/README.md

 ## Important Notes

 * **Formatting with `-all`:** Please be aware that reformatting images is not currently supported when using the `-all` flag.
 To convert the format of a single image, specify the desired extension in the `-out` flag (e.g., `-out image.png`).
 * **Resource Limitations:** The tool does not yet implement resource management.
 When processing a large number of images with the `-all` flag, this could potentially lead to issues such as excessive memory usage, reaching file descriptor limits, or disk I/O bottlenecks.
-Exercise caution when processing very large directories.
+Exercise caution if processing very large directories.

 ## Future Enhancements